kdoore/1335GitBook/beginshape_-_vertex_shapes.md

   shape(s, 0,0); //display shape at origin
 ```

-#PShape - Processing
-[PShape](https://processing.org/reference/PShape.html) is a wrapper class for shapes in processing.
-It provides a class that can be used to create objects using scalable vector graphic images (.svg), processing primitive shape functions, and shapes created by specifying vertex points.
-In this project, we'll use the PShapes created by specifying a set of vertex points.
-Processing expects the points to be specified in a clockwise rotating pattern.

 For our recursive pattern project, it will be important to create a simple pattern that can be defined by a location point \(shape's origin point\) and one **length** value.